 Teams should ask themselves: What needs to be planned?
 What needs to be done?
 What needs to be checked?
 What needs to be finished?
 Add separate, custom columns for each category.
 For planning, this could include ‘(a) pizza slices need cut’ and ‘(b) cutting the toppings’.

 For the final stage, teams should use their Kanban Boards and what they have learned during the game to deliver the last orders.
 The winning team will have the most points!

-Skills, tools and techniques this game may help you with include Communication, Flow, Kanban, PDCA, Teamwork and Work in Progress (WIP).
+Skills, tools and techniques the Kanban Pizza game may help you with include Communication, Flow, Kanban, PDCA, Teamwork and Work in Progress (WIP).

 If you would like to find out more about how we can help, you can contact us here.